Utah Deaf History and Culture

 Did You know?

 Peter M. Green became a member of the National Fraternal Society of the Deaf in 1951, and he was one of the four people inducted into the Hall of Fame in 1994.
 The selection was based on their contributions to their respective divisions and the broader community.
-The names of all those recognized over the years are listed on a permanent plaque at the home office.
+A permanent plaque at the home office lists the names of all those recognized over the years.
 Pete joined the division at the age of 16 and has been an active member ever since.
 During the Society's 1991 convention in Milwaukee, Wisconsin, he and other fraternity members became delegates and successfully voted for the Salt Lake City Convention venue for 1995 (UAD Bulletin, September 1995).

 Celia May Laramie Baldwin